DeEscalWild: A Real-World Benchmark for Automated De-Escalation Training with SLMs: Introduction

 The challenge is further compounded by a lack of suitable training data.
-While the application of NLP to law enforcement is not without precedent—\cite{voigt2017language}, for instance, utilized body-camera footage to analyze racial disparities in officer language—such works treat police dialogue purely as archival evidence for post-hoc sociological analysis rather than as a substrate for active generative training.
-A critical gap remains: the field lacks a standardized, high-volume corpus focused on \textit{de-escalation scenarios}—the specific verbal strategies used to resolve conflict.
+While the application of NLP to law enforcement is not without precedent, \cite{voigt2017language} for instance utilized body-camera footage to analyze racial disparities in officer language, yet such works treat police dialogue purely as archival evidence for post-hoc sociological analysis rather than as a substrate for active generative training.
+A critical gap remains: the field lacks a standardized, high-volume corpus focused on \textit{de-escalation scenarios}, namely the specific verbal strategies used to resolve conflict.

 To bridge this gap, we introduce \toolnospace, the first large-scale dataset derived from ``in-the-wild'' police-civilian interactions.
-Unlike synthetic or crowdsourced datasets, which often lack emotional fidelity, we constructed our corpus by mining open-source video repositories (e.g., YouTube, TikTok) to capture the raw, unstructured nature of real-world conflict.
+Unlike synthetic or crowdsourced datasets, which often lack emotional fidelity, we constructed our corpus from publicly available video repositories, including YouTube, TikTok, and Facebook, to capture the raw, unstructured nature of real-world conflict.
+With \toolnospace, we aim to democratize access to critical de-escalation training, ultimately seeking to reduce violent outcomes in police-civilian interactions.
+To safeguard privacy and prevent misuse, our public release is strictly limited to fully anonymized textual transcripts, and the use of derived models is explicitly restricted to controlled educational simulations.

-Our contributions are twofold: \begin{enumerate}[leftmargin=*, topsep=0pt, noitemsep] \item \textbf{The \tool Benchmark:} We present a rigorously curated dataset constructed from a pipeline of 5,000 raw videos.
-Through a hybrid filtration process involving human-in-the-loop verification and ``LLM-as-a-Judge'' filtering, we distilled 1,500 high-quality scenarios comprising 285,887 dialogue turns and approximately 4.7 million tokens.
-We further introduce a scalable, platform-agnostic pipeline for speaker diarization and script extraction that can be generalized to other domain-specific data collection tasks.